neuroneural/nshor_docker/readme.md

 # Additional Information

 ## Running using an Interactive Session
-For more information, see the [`setvarstest.sh` script](#the-setvarstestsh-script) section and associated outer section, [Repository Structure and Contents](#repository-structure-and-contents-informational).
+For more information, see the [`setvarstest.sh` script](#the-setvarstestsh-script) section and associated outer section, [About the Examples](#about-the-examples).
 For running this script in an interactive session on the cluster, it is not required to use GPU partitions.
 You can use an interactive session for processing one or more subjects in the following way:

 * allocate an interactive session on the cluster using `srun`
 * move into the project directory and source the `setvarstest.sh` file
   * or your own bash file which sets the required environment variables for the singularity exec call
-* run the `pd_dockerParallelized.sh` script inside the sif container using singularity exec
+* run the `pd_dockerParallelized.sh` script inside the sif container using [singularity exec](#process-a-single-file)
-  * see the above section for the singularity exec call
 * note, you need to adjust the `SLURM_ARRAY_TASK_ID` to control which run to process from your paths input file
   * setting `SLURM_ARRAY_TASK_ID=0` processes the first run from your paths input file
   * this only applies to interactive runs that use the `setvarstest.sh` scripts to set environment variables